theborakompanioni/azure-docs.de-de/articles/dns/dns-getstarted-create-dnszone.md

 <properties
-   pageTitle="Erste Schritte mit Azure DNS | Microsoft Azure" description="Erfahren Sie, wie Sie DNS-Zonen für Azure DNS erstellen.
-Dies ist eine schrittweise Anleitung für die Erstellung der ersten DNS-Zone, um mit dem Hosten der DNS-Domäne mithilfe der PowerShell zu beginnen." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Get started with Azure DNS | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS .This is a Step by step to get your first DNS zone created to start hosting your DNS domain using PowerShell." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>